 MassHealth CarePlus Covered Services Prior authorization required for some or all of the services?
 Referral required for some or all of the services?
 Prosthetic Services - Nondental devices meant to replace either a lower or upper external body part lost due to amputation or congenital deformities and meant to serve as a limb or total joint replacement.
-Yes Yes Radiology and Diagnostic Services - Examples include X-rays Magnetic resonance imaging (MRI) and other imaging studies Radiation oncology services performed at radiation oncology centers (ROCs) that are independent of an acute outpatient hospital or physician service Yes Yes Remote Patient Monitoring (COVID-19 RPM) - Bundled services to facilitate home monitoring of members with confirmed or suspected COVID-19 who do not require emergency department or hospital levels of care but require continued close monitoring.
-The COVID-19 RPM bundle includes all medically necessary clinical services required to facilitate seven days of close, in-home monitoring of members with confirmed or suspected COVID-19.
-No No Specialists - Examples include Office visits for specialty care OB/GYN (No referral needed for prenatal care and annual gynecological exam) Medical nutritional therapy No Yes
+Yes Yes Radiology and Diagnostic Services - Examples include X-rays Magnetic resonance imaging (MRI) and other imaging studies Radiation oncology services performed at radiation oncology centers (ROCs) that are independent of an acute outpatient hospital or physician service Yes Yes Remote Patient Monitoring (RPM) - Home monitoring of Enrollees for chronic disease management and e-consult services.
+RPM - As of August 1, 2024, as further specified by EOHHS, certain services, provided by a physician, community health center, or hospital, to facilitate close, in-home monitoring of Enrollees who are pregnant, postpartum, have congestive heart failure, chronic obstructive pulmonary disease, or other conditions specified by EOHHS.
+No No • COVID-19 RPM - bundled services to facilitate home monitoring of Enrollees with confirmed or suspected COVID-19 who do not require emergency department or hospital level of care but require continued close monitoring.
+The COVID-19 RPM bundle includes all medically necessary clinical services required to facilitate seven days of close, in-home, monitoring of members with confirmed or suspected COVID-19.
+Specialists - Examples include Office visits for specialty care OB/GYN (No referral needed for prenatal care and annual gynecological exam) Medical nutritional therapy No Yes

 MassHealth CarePlus Covered Services Prior authorization required for some or all of the services?
 Referral required for some or all of the services?
 Therapy Services - Therapy services include diagnostic evaluation and therapeutic intervention that are designed to improve, develop, correct, rehabilitate, or prevent the worsening of functional capabilities and/or disease, injury, or congenital disorder.
 Examples include Yes Yes Occupational therapy Physical therapy Speech/language therapy Tobacco Cessation Services - Face-to-face individual and group tobacco cessation counseling and tobacco cessation drugs, including nicotine replacement therapy (NRT).
-No No Urgent Care Clinic Services No No Vaccine Counseling Services No No Wigs - As prescribed by a physician and related to a medical condition No No Dental Services Adult Dentures - Full and partial dentures, and adjustments and repairs to those dentures, for members 21 years of age and older.
+No No Urgent Care Clinic Services No No Vaccine Counseling Services No No Wigs - As prescribed by a physician and related to a medical condition No No Dental Services I Adult Dentures - Full and partial dentures, and adjustments and repairs to those dentures, for members 21 years of age and older.
 No Diagnostic, Preventive, Restorative, and Major Dental Services - Used for the prevention, control, and treatment of dental diseases and the maintenance of oral health for children and adults.
 No Emergency-Related Dental Care No No Oral Surgery - To treat a medical condition, performed in any place of service, including but not limited to an outpatient setting, such as an ambulatory surgery/outpatient hospital or a clinic or office.
 Yes Yes